-This fast practical tutorial about how to integrate Arduino and Google cloud platform.
-Using this step-by-step tutorial, discover how to send temperature, pressure and other data to Google sheet using Arduino
+This fast practical tutorial covers how to integrate Arduino and Google cloud platform.
+Using this step-by-step tutorial, you will discover how to send temperature, pressure and other data to Google sheet using Arduino

 Forget complex Arduino programming code, using this Getting started guide about IoT with Arduino you can experiment, by yourself, the power of Arduino and how to connect it to Google cloud, building your first IoT project.

 Quicky, in a few minutes and without knowledge of programming, it is possible to dive into the IoT and build an Arduino cloud data logger that uses Google Sheets to store data.

 As stated before, this Arduino tutorial describes how to integrate Arduino and Google cloud.
 What will you learn?

 - How to connect Arduino to sensors